 All pressure pots, regardless of size, work basically in the same manner.
 Air controls, purge valves, media valves, and means of activation may vary widely for specific applications, and between manufactures.
 When blast is activated, the pressure pot purge valve is closed and compressed air is allowed to enter the pot.
 The on-rush of compressed air into the pot forces the plunger to close and seal, pressurizing the pot.
 As this occurs, compressed air forces media out the media valve.
 As the media flows out the media valve it is picked up in the compressed air from the choke valve and continues flowing to the blast nozzle.
 Blast continues until pot is deactivated.
-At this time, compressed air is stopped and the purge line is opened the pot is depressurized allowing the plunger to open.
-When the plunger opens, media that has been stored in the hopper above the pot is allowed to flow into the pressure pot, recharging it for the next sequence of blast.
+At this time, compressed air is stopped and the purge line is opened.
+When the purge line is opened the pot is depressurized allowing the plunger to open.
+When the purge line is opened the pot is depressurized allowing the plunger to allowed to flow into the pressure pot, recharging it for the next sequence of blast.